Siroco Gemelos 22

 Rules for traveling to Spain

 Based on current Spanish legislation, all tourists who wish to stay in accommodation in Spain are required to register.
 As a traveller, you must share more personal information with the authorities.
 Previously, a copy of your passport was sufficient.
-We no longer make a copy of your passport at the check-in.
-Instead, you must provide certain information to the Spanish authorities before arrival.
+We no longer make a copy of your passport at the check-in unless we notice that you have not registred with us and the Spanish authorities.
+Youo are obliged to provide us with alle the names of guests staying in our apartment(s), as well as the date of birth and personal contact details.
+According to the Spanish law, you also have to provide personal informatie before your arrival to the Spanish authorities.

 In connection with this, you will receive an email from us a few weeks before your arrival at Siroco-Gemelos 22 with a link to the form that you must complete.